sohag1426/billingAccounts/README.md

   * Receivable

  ### Collection Distribution
+ * The Amount Distributed among the shareholder's is not the income of the shareholder's.
+The amount Cash out for the operator is the income of the operator.
  * Who is collecting money?
    * operator | Group Admin | Super Admin
    * If payment method is recharge or cash, the operator of the customer (Operator | Group Admin) is collecting money.